Tuesday, 6 November 2018

 But my voting isn't limited to legislative questions.
 Sometimes I vote for or against candidates, especially where it seems likely that votes in a particular election will be seen as votes for a lesser evil, motivated by exigency, and not as endorsement of the system.

 As I've said before (in the context of Clinton v.
-Trump), if the thugs who are holding us hostage choose to amuse themselves or try to boost their image in their own or others' eyes by letting us vote for which one of them will stand over us with their finger on the button of nuclear annihilation for the next four years, I see no immorality -- and little risk that my vote will be misinterpreted as acquiescence to the kidnappers -- in raising my hand for whichever one of them seems least trigger-happy.
+Trump), if the thugs who are holding us hostage choose to amuse themselves or try to boost their image in their own or others' eyes by letting us vote for which one of them will stand over us with their finger on the button of nuclear annihilation for the next four years, I see no necessary immorality or inconsistency with pacifism -- and little risk that my vote will be misinterpreted as acquiescence to the kidnappers -- in raising my hand for whichever one of them seems least trigger-happy.

 That voting is generally evil is, for me, a rebuttable presumption, based on the fact that voting necessarily involves collaboration with, and a risk of legitimating, institutions of violence.
 But saying that voting is sometimes justifiable doesn't mean that it is ever obligatory.